mullick1998/Agents-SmartContract-Development/meeting (Orçun Oruç)/README.md

 7. We need concrete literature review questions that address your subchapters under Chapter 2 Related Work.

 _reply- I wrote at the starting of RELATED WORK CHAPTER regarding why we are reading the papers and at the end I added why we are not doing something of our own using BDI agents_

+## 15th meeting (13th January 2023) [09:30-10:05]
+- write research question before introduction
+- calculate gas consumption for function while running them.
+- make that as you research question
+- add a paragraph for sequence diagram, either sequence diagram or state diagram. change Fig 4.2 name and think about 4.2 diagram also. change 4.3 diagram name. and modify 4.3 too.
+Read UML book.
+- Put literature questions, how OOP is different from AOP.